eclipse-vertx/vert.x/core_manual_python.md

 The write methods are asynchronous and always returns immediately after the write has been queued.

 The actual write might occur some time later.
-If you want to be informed when the actual write has happened you can specify a block to the method:

-This block will then be invoked when the write has completed:

-	def done_handler():
-		print 'It has actually been written'
-    sock.write_str('hello', done_handler)

 Let's put it all together.